wkoszek/me/source/blog/2013-08-13-book-netscape-time.md

 spellcheck-allow:
 - "nd"
 ---
-Full title: "Netscape time: The Making of the Billion-Dollar Start-Up That
-author: "Wojciech Adam Koszek"
-abstract:
-address: "Menlo Park, CA"
-Took on Microsoft"

 Having read "The New New Thing" and later having a chance to meet Jim Clark in person, I've decided to consume one more book on a topic of how starting